 If you want to complain about anything to do with your care and treatment on supervised community treatment, please speak to a member of staff.
 They may be able to sort the matter out.
-They can also give you information about your responsible hospital's complaints procedure, which you can use to try to sort out your complaint locally.
+They can also give you information about your responsible hospital's complaints procedure, which you can use to try to sort out your complaint through what is called local resolution.
 They can also tell you about any other people who can help you make your complaint, for example an independent mental health advocate (see above).